Skip to main content

 Terminal 4

-It is one of American Airlines’ operational hubs and has a direct connection to the departures level of the Tom Bradley Terminal.
+This is one of American Airlines’ main hubs and has a direct post‑security connection to the departures level of Tom Bradley Terminal, making international connections easier without having to go outside.

 Levels